Kazakhstan: Music

 The modern state of Kazakhstan is home to the Kazakh State Kurmangazy Orchestra of Folk Instruments, the Kazakh State Philharmonic Orchestra, the Kazakh National Opera and the Kazakh State Chamber Orchestra.
 The folk instrument orchestra was named after Kurmangazy Sagyrbayuly, a famous composer and dombra player from the 19th century.
 The Musical-Dramatic Training College, founded in 1931, was the first institute of higher education for music.
 Two years later, the Orchestra of Kazakh Folk Musical Instruments was formed.

 The Foundation Asyl Mura is archiving and publishing historical recordings of great samples of Kazakh music both traditional and classical.
 The leading conservatoire is in Almaty, the Qurmanghazy Conservatoire.
 It competes with the national conservatoire in Astana, Kazakhstan's capital.

 When referring to traditional Kazakh music, authentic folklore must be separated from "folklorism".
-The latter denotes music executed by academically trained performers who aim at preserving the traditional music for coming generations.
+The latter denotes music executed by academically trained performers who aim at preserving the traditional music for future generations.
 As far as can be reconstructed, the music of Kazakhstan from the period before a strong Russian influence consists of instrumental music and vocal music.
 Instrumental music, with the pieces ("Küy") being performed by soloists.
 Text is often seen in the background (or "program") for the music, as many Küy titles refer to stories.
 Vocal music, either as part of a ceremony such as a wedding (mainly performed by women), or as part of a feast.
-Here we might divide into subgenres: epic singing, containing not only historical facts, but as well the tribe's genealogy, love songs, and didactic verses; and as a special form the composition of two or more singers in public (Aitys), of dialogue character and usually unexpectedly frankly in content.
+Here we might divide into subgenres: epic singing, containing not only historical facts, but also the tribe's genealogy, love songs, and didactic verses; and, as a special form, the composition of two or more singers in public (Aitys), of dialogue character and usually unexpectedly frank in content.